ouster-lidar/ouster-sdk/docs/python/devel.rst

 .. code:: powershell

-   PS > vcpkg install eigen3 jsoncpp pcapplusplus pybind11 glfw3 glad[gl-api-33]
+   PS > vcpkg install eigen3 jsoncpp libtins pybind11 glfw3 glad[gl-api-33]

 The currently tested vcpkg tag is ``2022.02.23``.
 After that, using a developer powershell prompt: